jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Issue | ID
 ------|---
-Corrected a problem where SQL Running Out Of Threads alarm is reporting false positives. | DS-1814 Corrected a problem where on monitoring Availability Group there were duplications in Replica and Databases. | DS-1779 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712
+Corrected a problem where Spotlight MIB file is not valid. | DS-652 Corrected a problem where SQL Running Out Of Threads alarm is reporting false positives. | DS-1814 Corrected a problem where on monitoring Availability Group there were duplications in Replica and Databases. | DS-1779 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712